Normalization effects on shallow neural networks and related asymptotic expansions: Assumptions, notation and main results

 These results indicate that there is an inductive process that gives the appropriate expansion of the neural network's output $h^{N,\gamma}_t$ as $N\rightarrow\infty$ in terms of $\gamma \in \left(\frac{2\nu-1}{2\nu}, \frac{2\nu+1}{2\nu+2}\right]$ pointwise with respect to $\nu\in\mathbb{N}$.
 In Theorems \ref{CLT:theorem} and \ref{thm::Psi} we have provided the rigorous derivation for $\nu=1$ and $\nu=2$.
 Proceeding the same way, one can get the expansion for all $\gamma \in \left(\frac{2\nu-1}{2\nu}, \frac{2\nu+1}{2\nu+2}\right]$ with $\nu\in\mathbb{N}$.

-In Section \ref{sec::higher order} we present an alternative, formal asymptotic expansion, that does exactly that, i.e., derives the asymptotic expansion of $h^{N,\gamma}_t$ as $N\rightarrow\infty$ for any $\gamma\in(1/2,1)$.
-Note that the methodology of Section \ref{sec::higher order} does recover the rigorous results of $h^{N,\gamma}_t$ as $N\rightarrow\infty$ for $\nu=1$ and $\nu=2$.
-The methodology of Section \ref{sec::higher order} demonstrates via an induction argument with respect to $\nu\in\{3,4,5,\cdots\}$ that indeed (\ref{Eq:FormalExpansion}) holds.
-Let us now briefly describe below the conclusion of the asymptotic expansion of Section \ref{sec::higher order}.
+In Appendix \ref{sec::higher order} we present an alternative, formal asymptotic expansion, that does exactly that, i.e., derives the asymptotic expansion of $h^{N,\gamma}_t$ as $N\rightarrow\infty$ for any $\gamma\in(1/2,1)$.
+Note that the methodology of Appendix \ref{sec::higher order} does recover the rigorous results of $h^{N,\gamma}_t$ as $N\rightarrow\infty$ for $\nu=1$ and $\nu=2$.
+The methodology of Appendix \ref{sec::higher order} demonstrates via an induction argument with respect to $\nu\in\{3,4,5,\cdots\}$ that indeed (\ref{Eq:FormalExpansion}) holds.
+Let us now briefly describe below the conclusion of the asymptotic expansion of Appendix \ref{sec::higher order}.

 Let $\nu\in \mathbb{N}$ and let $\mathcal{G}(x)$ be the Gaussian random variable defined in (\ref{limit_gaussian}).
 Then, when $\gamma \in \left[\frac{2\nu-1}{2\nu}, \frac{2\nu+1}{2\nu+2}\right)$, we obtain that for any fixed $f\in C^{\infty}_b(\R^{1+d})$, as $N\rightarrow\infty$,